alex3165/marionette-boilerplate/readme.md

 # Backbone Marionette example

-Ready to go backbone marionette boilerplate showed through a one page application.
+Ready to go backbone-marionette, browserify boilerplate demonstrated through a one page application.
 The example contain 2 components, a slider that use [slick](http://kenwheeler.github.io/slick/) slider and a [magnific-popup](http://dimsemenov.com/plugins/magnific-popup/)/flexbox gallery.

 ## Inside the boilerplate